 Reduce import duties with EUR.1 and EUR-MED

 With an EUR.1 or EUR-MED, you reduce import duties.
-You often do not even pay import duties with these certificates.
+Often you pay no import duty with these certificates.
 The products you import must be of preferential origin.
 In this article, you can read what you need an EUR.1 and EUR-MED for, what preferential origin is, and how to determine the preferential origin of a product.

 Agreements on reducing import duties can be found in the trade agreements the EU concluded with various agreement countries.
 The rules on preferential origin are also in these agreements.